Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Toxicity

-Ripe fruits are edible but consistent with the North Caroline State Extension Services, fruits may cause some people allergies.
+Ripe fruits are edible but consistent with the North Carolina State Extension Services, fruits may cause some people allergies.
 Consuming the leaves and other parts of the plant may cause severe mouth burning, nausea, vomiting, and diarrhea.
 Minor skin irritation from just handling the plant, is feasible, though quite rare, making the ceriman a beloved, versatile houseplant in many parts of the planet.

 Read also